guzzijones/coursera/kovriFFS.md

 ##PRs submitted
 * Monero: completed a change request to force the simple wallet password to be entered 2 times.
 * Kovri: implemented a temporary fix to return the correct error codes throughoutt the proxy server.

+#How
+##Time
+I will be able to spend 10-15 hours per week working on kovri.
+The work will be divied out by anonimal.

+##Reports
+Weekly reports will be submitted under this discussion on getmonero.org.
+This will allow me to take a week off when needed an possibly work harder during one week if needed.
+I will supply dates and durantion of the during that week every Sunday for the prior week.

 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: SKS 1.1.5